View Shirley Brecht's Obituary on marshfieldnewsherald.com and share memories

 Shirley's husband, Clarence passed away at the age of 42, leaving her to raise their children.
 She loved gardening, crafts, woodworking and puzzles.
 Shirley loved her sweets and visits from family.
 Later in life, she met Paul Lockhart and they enjoyed spending the winter in Florida until Paul's passing.
 She remained strong and feisty with everything handed to her in life.

-Shirley is survived by three children: Kent (Chris) of Owen, Bruce (Shirley) of Withee and Todd of Red Granite; two grandchildren: Lacey (Randy) Ladewig of Longwood and Jeremy (Jenny) Bauer of Marshfield; six great-grandchildren: Bailey and Brynlee Ladewig, Preston, Zac, Aryana and Silas Bauer.
+Shirley is survived by three children: Kent (Chris) of Owen, Bruce (Shirley) of Withee and Todd of Red Granite; a daughter-in-law, Sandy Brecht of Longwood; two grandchildren: Lacey (Randy) Ladewig of Longwood and Jeremy (Jenny) Bauer of Marshfield; six great-grandchildren: Bailey and Brynlee Ladewig, Preston, Zac, Aryana and Silas Bauer.
 She is further survived by nieces, nephews, other relatives and friends.

 She was preceded in death by her parents; her husband; a son, Dave; a daughter, Marlane "Molly"; a son-in-law, Roger Hartman; three sisters: Velma (Pete) Brecht, Mabel (Bud) Brecht and Joanie Drew; a brother, Herbert Vogel.